China calls out U.S. 'wrong actions' as Huawei ban rattles supply chains

 No further trade talks between top Chinese and U.S. negotiators have been scheduled since the last round ended on May 10, the same day U.S. President Donald Trump sharply increased tariffs on $200 billion worth of Chinese goods and took steps to levy duties on all remaining Chinese imports.

+Speaking at a separate briefing in Beijing, a spokesman for China’s Foreign Ministry reiterated that China’s door was always open for talks, but that the situation with Huawei and other Chinese tech firms targeted by the United States made this difficult.

+“Relevant U.S. actions obviously do not create a good atmosphere or environment for consultations,” spokesman Lu Kang said.

-China retaliated with its own levies on U.S. imports, but it was Washington’s subsequent move against Huawei that took the trade war into a new phase, stoking fears about risks to global growth and knocking financial markets.
+China has retaliated with its own levies on U.S. imports, but it was Washington’s subsequent move against Huawei that took the trade war into a new phase, stoking fears about risks to global growth and knocking financial markets.

-The United States has accused Huawei of activities contrary to national security, an accusation Huawei denies.
-The Trump administration softened its stance slightly this week by granting the firm a license to buy U.S. goods until Aug.
-19 to minimize disruption for customers.

-Reporting by Stella Qiu, Se Young Lee; Writing by Tony Munroe; Editing by Christopher Cushing
+Reporting by Stella Qiu, Se Young Lee; Writing by Tony Munroe; Editing by Christopher Cushing and Nick Macfie